learnlatex/learnlatex.github.io/en/lesson-12.md

 Notice that `\addbibresource` _requires_ the full database filename, whereas we omitted the `.bib` for `\bibliography` with `natbib`.
-Also notice that `biblatex` uses rather longer names for it's citation commands, but these are all quite easy-to-guess.
+Also notice that `biblatex` uses rather longer names for its citation commands, but these are all quite easy-to-guess.

 In `biblatex`, the reference style is picked when we load the package.
 Here,